color

 hsl

-Returns a color produced from hue, saturation, and lightness components.
+Returns a color produced from hue, saturation, lightness, and optional alpha components.

 The hue component is specified in degrees.

-The saturation and lightness components are specified as numbers between 0 and 1.
+The saturation, lightness, and alpha components are specified as numbers between 0 and 1.

 Example